ENERZAi/NadyaDocs/NadyaDocs/topics/Basics.md

 at the beginning of the source file.

-Module allows programmers to reuse repeated implementations, separate source files and opens way to develop structured program using Opus.
+Module allows programmers to reuse repeated implementations, separate source files and opens way to develop structured program using Nadya.

 <code-block lang="c#">
 module core.List.List as list // import module 'list'